guillermohernandez/frontend-intermediate-textbook/Day1.md

 ### Comments
 You'll notice the `//...` used quite often in the examples.
 These (`//`) and everything after it are meant for commentary or notes for developers (like yourself) to read.
 They do not need to be typed into the terminal.

+### Strict Mode
+As of ECMAScript 5 (like saying JavaScript v5), "strict mode" became available to developers.
+This mode **voluntarily** restricts some of JavaScripts powers that were pretty much always used by accident.
+We won't get into the specifics, but you can read about it [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode).
+We will be using it by simply placing `'use strict';` at the top of our scripts.
+It is recommended that you always (even profesionally) use "strict mode", as it can save you time, frustration, and possibly a few security concerns.
+I will leave it out of the examples below for the sake of brevity, but will always be used in coding later.

 # JavaScript: The Language, The Legend

 ##  Variables